 https://www.facebook.com/katherine.sancuk/

 Katherine is super nice and has an awesome trailer!
 She raises goats and horses, and takes excellent care of the critters she’s transporting.
-You must be ultra-flexible with her ever-evolving schedule, though, as she’s taking care of her own farm on top of transports.
+You must be ultra-flexible with her ever-evolving schedule, as she’s taking care of her own farm on top of transports.

 Bayli (Howard) Wynter